JDudaGolawska/Movin-Motor-Vocal-Paper-/README.md

 **Main Script**

-- run_me_tasks.m -> controls the whole process of analysis.
+- run_MotoVocal.m -> controls the whole process of analysis.
 The script loads the data from one of the 3 tasks and preprocess/processes the data.

 **Snipplets**